dvl/django-datatables-view/README.md

   * order_columns - list of column names used for sorting (eg. if user sorts by second column then second column name from this list will be used in order by).
   * filter_queryset - if you want to filter your datatable then override this method

+  For more advanced customisation you might want to override:

+  * get_initial_queryset - method that should return queryset used to populate datatable
+  * prepare_results - this method should return list of lists (rows with columns) as needed by datatables

   See example below:

     :::python